This article will help you with the 4cs of a diamond when buying a diamond.

 The overall look of the diamond consists of a balance and combination of the 4 Cs.

-The 4 Cs refer to the cut, carat, color and clarity of the diamond.
+The 4cs of a diamond refers to the cut, carat, color and clarity of the diamond.

-Although all 4Cs are equally important in the quality of the diamond, the cut is the most important.
+Although all the 4cs of a diamond are equally important in the quality of the diamond, the cut is the most important.

 The cut has the biggest effect on the excellence and appearance of the diamond.